Donor Advised Fund

 Harness the Giving Power of a Private Foundation

-A donor advised fund (DAF), which is like a charitable savings account, gives you the flexibility to recommend how much and how often money is granted to the University at Buffalo Foundation and other charities.
+A donor advised fund (DAF), which is like a charitable savings account, gives you the flexibility to recommend how much and how often money is granted to the University at Buffalo and other charities.

 You transfer cash or other assets to a tax-exempt sponsoring organization such as a public foundation.
 You can then recommend—but not direct—how much and how often money is granted.
 In addition, you avoid the cost and complexities of managing a private foundation.